NicoleStrel/Saving-the-Marshall-Islands/README.md

 - Creating the Blender models from scratch, without having previous knowledge on it.
 This was especially difficult due to the complex shape of each island.
 - Integrating three.js with the rest of the application so that it works in unison.
 - Using the results obtained from TensorFlow and applying them to our 3D model.
-- Deploying the site on AWS ___ .
-Since we had a unique tech stack, it was difficult to get all the requests to succeed.
+- Since we had a unique tech stack, it was difficult to find the right AWS web hosting platform to use.

 ## Accomplishments that we're proud of